-Table 9-6.
+TABLE 10-6.
 Fields on Inform Configuration Page

-Label Explanation Filter The filter column summarizes the restrictions on which alarm transitions can cause Inform actions and on what type of information is included in an Inform message: The first item in this column can be EVENT_ONLY, SYMBOL_ONLY, or EVENT_AND_SYMBOL.
-This item indicates what type of information will be forwarded to your network management platform: information to be displayed in the event browser, information about map symbol color changes, or both.
-The second item is a number representing a severity level.
+Label Explanation Status The current status of the connection between the NerveCenter server and the platform adapter on the machine hosting the network management platform.
+Or the current status of the connection between the NerveCenter server whose status you're checking and a NerveCenter server to which it is forwarding events.
+Machine Name The name of the machine hosting the network management platform or the destination NerveCenter server.
+IP Address The IP address of that machine.
+Port The port on which the NerveCenter server communicates with the platform adapter or the destination NerveCenter server.
+Filter The filter column summarizes the restrictions on which alarm transitions can cause Inform actions and on what type of information is included in an Inform message: ◆ The first item in this column can be EVENT_ONLY, SYMBOL_ONLY, or EVENT_AND_SYMBOL.
+This item indicates what type of information will be forwarded to your network management platform: information to be displayed in the event browser, information about map symbol color changes, or both. • The second item is a number representing a severity level.
 Only transitions whose destination state has a severity level equal to or greater than this value can cause an Inform message to be sent. • Following the severity level, there may be a list of properties.
 The property group of the node associated with an alarm transition must contain one of these properties before the transition can cause an Inform message to be sent.